apache/mina-site/source/mina-project/technical-documentation/ssl-tls-internal.md

 Now, considering the very nature of **TCP**, we may receive a TLS record in small chunks, or more than one TLS record in a packet of data.
 We have to deal with both cases.

 We will use an internal pending buffer that will contain the incoming data until they can be fully processed.
-The important point is that the *SslEngine* class is using *ByteBuffer* to get things done, though a set of methods:
+The important point is that the *SslEngine* class is using *ByteBuffer* to get things done, through a set of methods:

 * _wrap(ByteBuffer src, [int offset, int length,] ByteBuffer dst)_: Encrypt the data from the source buffer into the destination buffer
 * _unwrap(ByteBuffer src, [int offset, int length,] ByteBuffer dst)_: Decrypt the data from the source buffer into the destination buffer